devanandan07/Mobile-Application-Development/Implicitintent/README.md

 Latest Version Android Studio

 ## ALGORITHM:

-# Ex.No:3 Develop program to create a text field and a button “Navigate”.
-When you enter “www.google.com” and press navigate button it should open google page using Implicit Intents.

-## AIM:

-To create a navigate button using Implicit Intent to display the google page using Android Studio.

-## EQUIPMENTS REQUIRED:

-Latest Version Android Studio

-## ALGORITHM:
 Step 1: Open Android Stdio and then click on File -> New -> New project.

 Step 2: Then type the Application name as HelloWorld and click Next.